NexaLinux/docs.nexalinux.github.io/Developers/nlcs.md

 # Nexa Linux Conversion Script

+!!!contrast DO NOT USE!
+At this time, Nexa Linux is being rebased to Ubuntu, and the script most likely doesn't work!
+!!!

 The [Nexa Linux Conversion Script (NLCS)](https://github.com/NexaLinux/scripts) is used by developers, for better coding experience and easier ISO packaging.
 It is completely open-source, which means you can help us by making a [Pull Request](https://github.com/NexaLinux/scripts/pulls)!

 !!!danger Development only